 Products can change who we are, how we think about people, and how we communicate with them.
 They shape our society and environment.
 Whereas, bad user experience can distract, exclude, sadden or taint.

 A recent study shows that gamers who play games which objectify women and use them as just part of the “decoration” tend to be more accepting of sexual harassment.
 Long-term exposure to sex-stereotyped video games even correlated with greater rape myth acceptance.

 Let’s accept that our products have an impact on our world.
 The responsibility is ours and our companies’.
 We do not blame the user for “misusing” a product.
 When they don’t use it “properly”, it means that the product is designed improperly.

-How to not die of bad UX design?
+How to not die from a bad UX design?

 So, bad UX design can be deadly, can change our lives and environment, and additionally, it’s becoming more dangerous as we let technology closer to our lives in every field.
 Great.
 And now?
 How to avoid that?

 1. Learn to listen

 Get more feedback about the product.
 Form a UX design team, or hire one.
 Conduct user research, go out and see how people really use the product.
 Talk to users.
 Ask them.
 Get to know them.
 Always test designs and processes.
 Prototyping and testing is the only way to create real “foolproof” design and to avoid danger resulting from badly designed user interactions.

 2. Try to see the bigger picture